-The legal requirement for public bodies to have regard to the purpose of National Landscape (AONB) designation ('the duty of regard') provides an important mechanism for conserving and enhancing the natural beauty of the National Landscape.
-Further information on the 'duty of regard' is provided in Appendix 4.
+The legal requirement for relevant authorities to seek to further the purpose of National Landscape designation (the 'seek to further' duty) provides an important mechanism for conserving and enhancing the natural beauty of the National Landscape.
+Further information on the 'seek to further' duty is provided in Appendix 4.